10 Vegan Breakfast Ideas For Kids (That Everyone Will Love)

 I’m a big fan of pancakes.
-Pancakes are a weekend tradition at my house.
-This vegan protein pancakes recipe is one of my favorites for breakfast.
+Pancakes are a weekend tradition at my house and my personal favorite item on my list of vegan breakfast ideas for kids.
+This vegan protein pancakes recipe is one of my favorites.
 They are so easy to make, come together quickly, and taste delicious.

 - 1 cup pancake mix (I use King Arthur Protein Pancake Mix)

 - 1 “egg” (I use Bob’s Red Mill EGG Replacer)

 - ¾ cup non-dairy milk

 - In a medium mixing bowl, whisk the egg replacer, non-dairy milk, and oil until it forms a smooth batter.
 Let the batter rest and thicken for 5-10 minutes.

 - Preheat a nonstick pan over medium heat.

 - Lightly grease the pan with coconut oil, then pour about ¼ cup of batter onto the pan.

 - Cook for approximately two minutes per side.